• Skip to primary navigation

 Our mission is to be a multi-generational Christian community spreading God’s love and welcoming all, offering spiritual growth and opportunities for compassionate service.
 We welcome all and see all persons as created in the image of God and bearing sacred worth and dignity.
 We invite all persons to participate fully in the life of our church regardless of age, race, ethnic background, sexual orientation, gender identity, physical or mental condition, marital status, family situation, or economic standing.

-For additional information, please contact the church’s pastor the Reverend Wendy Hermann at 847.439-0950 or see the denomination’s website at www.umc.org.
+For additional information, please contact the church’s pastor the Pastor Sam Park at 847.439-0950 or see the denomination’s website at www.umc.org.

 United Methodists believe that faith is formed by God’s grace and assurance and the power of the Holy Spirit through personal, trusted relationships in the home and with the church.